beark/ftl/README.md

 ftl - The Functional Template Library
 =====================================

 C++ template library for fans of functional programming.
 The goal of this project is to implement a useful subset of the Haskell Prelude (and a couple of other libraries) in C++.
-To date, this subset is very minimal, but there are plans to expand.
+Presently, this subset is small, but rapidly growing.
+Note, however, that the library and its API are still in heavy flux and the interface of any data type or concept may yet change without notice.

+To use the ftl, you need a compiler that implements at least as much of C++11 as gcc-4.7.
+Recent releases of clang, for instance, should be fine, but have not been tested.
+MSVC has not been tested, but it seems highly unlikely that it'll work.
+In fact, as of the time of this writing, the library has only been compiled and tested using gcc-4.7 and gcc-4.8.
+Should someone wish try ftl with additional compilers, both reports of results and compatibility patches are welcome.

 ## Applicative Functors
-An applicative functor is a subset of [functors](#functor), with a few additional operations available.
+Applicative functors are a subset of [functors](#functor), with a few additional operations available.
 Most notably, `apply` (or `operator*` if you don't mind bringing that into scope).
 So what does this `apply` thing do?
-In a way, it's not too dissimlar to Functor's `fmap`, except it applies a function wrapped in the type that is an Applicative.
+In a way, it's not too dissimlar to Functor's `fmap`, except instead of a free function, it applies a function wrapped in the Applicative instance.
 The use case of this is simple: whenever you find yourself with a function you wish you could fmap on some Functor, but find that the function itself is wrapped in that same Functor, then you actually want Applicative's `apply`.
 If the exact type of the Functor is known, you can of course do this anyway, but abstracting the operation into Applicative can allow for more general code.

 A quick example to show what `apply` does:
 ```cpp